Oral Health Program

 Click here for a list of local Denti-Cal providers (Spanish)

-The Oral Health Alliance is a county-wide collaborative created by the Children’s Oral Health Program which concentrates a community focus on children’s oral health problems and works to ensure that all Placer County children have access to and utilize appropriate dental prevention services.
+The Placer County Oral Health Alliance is a county-wide collaborative created by the Oral Health Program which concentrates a community focus on oral health problems and works to ensure that all Placer County residents have access to and utilize appropriate dental prevention services.
 By bringing together healthcare providers, community-based organizations, community members and public health agencies, it serves to eliminate any unnecessary duplication of effort and therefore bring about more effective and efficient delivery of oral health services to children in Placer County.

 For more information, contact the program coordinator at (530)886-3618 or via email.